foreverfl/vscode/docs/terminal/shell-integration.md

 ## Go to recent directory

-Similar to the run recent command feature, the **Terminal: Go to Recent Directory** command keeps track of directories that have been visited and allows quick filtering and navigating (`cd`) to them. `kbstyle(Alt)` can be held to write the text to the terminal without running it.
+Similar to the run recent command feature, the **Terminal: Go to Recent Directory** command keeps track of directories that have been visited and allows quick filtering and navigating (`cd`) to them. `Alt` can be held to write the text to the terminal without running it.

 The default keybinding for this command is `kb(workbench.action.terminal.goToRecentDirectory)` as it behaves similar to the **Go to Line/Column** command in the editor.
-Ctrl+G can be send to the shell with `kbstyle(Ctrl+Alt+G)`.
+Ctrl+G can be send to the shell with `Ctrl+Alt+G`.

 ## Current working directory detection